Jordan-Boulton1/Drum-Bass-Hideout/README.md

   - The navigation bar is fully responsive and featured on all three pages.
 It contains a logo, and links to the three pages that are offered - Home, Artist, Sign up.
   - For mobile users the navigation bar shrinks in size and features a burger icon that contains the links to the three pages that are offered.
   - The navigation bar will allow users to easily navigate across the three pages that we offer with support on all devices.
 This prevents the user from having to use the "back" button.
+  - While scrolling through the page the user will notice that the navigation bar is sticky which allows them to have easy access to the rest of the pages offered.

 ![Nav Bar](https://github.com/Jordan-Boulton1/pp1-ci/blob/main/assets/images/dnb-hideout-navbar.PNG)